-Get Ahead of the Holidays with Early Save-the-Dates and Invites
+Stay Ahead of the Holidays: Early Save-the-Dates and Invitations

 Fall and winter weddings are in direct competition with holiday travel – regardless of when your wedding falls between the months of Nov. and Jan., guests will need to know as soon as possible to arrange their schedules and plan travel accordingly.

 To ensure the best turnout for your wedding, send your save-the-dates in Jan. of your wedding year.
 While invites normally go out 4-6 weeks ahead of the wedding date, consider 8-10 weeks instead for a winter wedding.